ART-OF-CODING-JS/Hi-service-backend/README.md

 ![link](./image/WhatsApp%20Image%202022-07-21%20at%2012.11.38%20PM.jpeg)

-* we created 4 tables , as start
+* we created 3 tables , as start
   * main table for the users , it will contain username , password , role , Email, and  it will have realtion to other all table

   * 2nd table will be for the services , we will save all type of services in this table , nameProfession , image , description, city or location , phone number , userId
     * it will be **many services to one user**

-  * 3rd table will be interactions , we will save comments , rates and add to Favorite for each
+  * 3rd table will be interactions , we will save comments , rates and add to Favorite for each service

   * we have relation and connection between interaction , the user table and service table